 What is NUS and how does it relate to you?

-NUS offer training and development opportunities, as well as conferences to direct the work of its staff and elected reps (see diagram below):
+NUS offers training and development opportunities for student members, as well as conferences to direct the work of its staff and elected reps.

 NUS National Conference

-Each year, FXU sends delegates to the NUS National Conference, which takes place in the Easter break.
-It is at the National Conference that NUS policy is debated, reviewed, and voted upon by students from all over the county which informs the work of NUS for the following year.
+Each year, The SU sends delegates to the NUS National Conference, which takes place in the Easter break.
+It is at the National Conference that NUS policy is debated, reviewed, and voted upon by students from all over the county, which informs the work of NUS for the following year.
 The NUS National President & Vice Presidents are also voted in, along with the National Executive Committee (NEC) who support them.

-If you are interested in representing Falmouth & Exeter Students at the NUS National Conference, please express your interest by emailing email@example.com in the first instance, outlining why you would be a good choice of delegate to represent students on behalf of FXU.
+If you are interested in representing Falmouth and Exeter students at the NUS National Conference, please express your interest by emailing firstname.lastname@example.org in the first instance, outlining why you would be a good choice of delegate to represent students on behalf of The SU.

 Other NUS conferences and programmes